midwire/bash.env/README.markdown

       [[ -r $HOME/.env/source.sh ]] && . $HOME/.env/source.sh
     fi

-Then your own `.env` will automatically be sourced when you login.
+Then your own OS specific `.env` will automatically be sourced when you login.

+If you want to customize the remote host environment even further:

+* Run `confighost.env HOSTNAME`
+* Edit the newly created environment files
+* Then `propagate_env_to_host HOSTNAME`

+To determine the correct `HOSTNAME` to use for your remote environment make sure you first login to that environment and type `echo $HOSTNAME`.

 ## Make it better